InfiniteEndeavours/Cyber-Conciousness-Milestone-2/README.md

 - Known Issues
   - It is possible when clicking the 'Check Email' button on the Emails page, that the request doesn't reach the Have I Been Pwned API.
 From my investigation all JavaScript works correctly, and it seems to be an issue between the Proxy server and the HIBP API.
+  - A error is logged to the console on the Passwords page.
+This is due to the fact that to run the JEST test scripts we need to export the module.
+Chrome does not recognise this as a function.
 - Resolved Bugs
   - CORS Error - When querying the Have I been Pwned API, a CORS error was received.
 The error listed that access to the API was blocked by the browser as there was no 'Access-Control-Allow-Origin' header on the requested resource.
     - The workaround to this was to either use or create a proxy server using CORS-Anywhere.
+  - Under 471 pixels wide, the table that is inserted into the DOM via the emailBreach.js file causes some styling issues.
+    - When creating the table via JS, I added in the `d-none d-md-block` classes to the description and verified columns.
 ## Validation
 To validate the HTML, CSS and JavaScript of the site.
 I used the following sites;
 - [HTML Validator by W3C](https://validator.w3.org/).